 Gather once a month to meet with other writers to bounce ideas off of one another or clear that infamous writer's block!
 Special guest professional writers will join the group from time to time to give advice and talk about their experiences as writers.
 ADULTS ONLY!
 For more information, contact Alaina at firstname.lastname@example.org or call 732-727-0212 ex.
 25. No registration required.
 For more information, contact Alaina at 732-727-0212 ex.
 25, or email her at email@example.com.
 View Full Schedule!

 The Library offers basic level computer courses all year to help everyone embrace technology--not run from it!
 Do you have a family member or friend who needs to learn how to use a computer?
 Maybe you yourself could benefit from a beginners course?
 Let the library help!
 The Sayreville Public Library offers FREE basic computer instruction many months out of the year.
+After March's classes, some of the classes will resume in May.
+Stay tuned for a new May schedule towards the end of April!
 The list of open classes are as follows:

 Mouse for Beginners-Contact Alaina for a one-on-one appointment!
 Due to budget cuts, we will no longer be able to have a dedicated class.